rdb64-hobbies/see_and_select_tokens/README.md

 - GPU acceleration is used automatically if available
 - Token generation typically takes 100-500ms per token
 - Memory usage: ~1-4GB depending on model size

+## Software Development

+The first version of this application (and everything in this README file above this point)was created entirely by Windsurf Cascade from the following prompt:

+> You are acting as a senior system architect and full stack engineer, and your task is to design and help build a Web application that allows the user to see and select individual tokens as they are generated from an LLM.
+The input from the user is a text prompt.
+That text prompt is provided as the input to an LLM which is used to generate and select tokens, one by one, which are displayed as output to the user.
+Each selected token should be displayed with its background color according to its associated probabilty and with a drop-down menu that displays the top 10 tokens considered with their associated probabilities.
+The user can select a token from the drop-down menu which then resets the token generation process back to that position.
+There should be a button that allows the user to generate a single next token and another button that allows the user to generate tokens all the way to the end.
+At each token-selection step, you will first need to have the LLM generate the next-token probabilities.
+From those probabilities, you can do random sampling to select the next token.
+That selected token is what gets displayed to the user with the background color according to the associated probability.
+In addition to selecting the next token, you need to save the tokens with the top 10 probabilities to generate the drop-down menu for that selected token.
+Use Python for as much of the code as possible, and use uv, not pip, to manage the environment.
+Also, use Flask for the front-end.